EdDataScienceEES/tutorial-kingakaszap/tutorial/draft.md

 # A bit more complex visualisation - Rank-Abundance diagrams

 Let's have a look at how we can plot the same data a different way!
-A common way to do this is creating Rank-Abundance diagrams.
-These are similar to SAD graphs as they visualise evenness and commonness/rarity. pecies are assigned a **rank** based on abundance, with most abundant ranked 1 and least abundant S (where S is the number of species in the community).
+A common way to visualise community composition is creating Rank-Abundance diagrams.
+These are similar to SAD graphs as they visualise evenness and commonness/rarity.
+Species are assigned a **rank** based on abundance, with most abundant ranked 1 and least abundant S (where S is the number of species in the community).
 Like our diversity indices, rank-abundance requires a knowledge of the **relative abundance** of each species.
 We then plot relative abundance against rank to visualise the community.
-This way, we will get rid of the annoying gaps present in the previous graphs, and are able to visualise richness within our graphs.
+This way, we will get rid of the annoying gaps present in the previous graphs, and are able to visualise richness as well as evenness!.

 Since this is a general tutorial, and it is already getting too long, we will only include the very basics of rank-abundance diagrams.
-However, if you want to know more about them, and how to make them prettier, or starting from scratch, check out [this](dara) tutorial.
+However, if you want to know more about them, and how to make them prettier, or starting from scratch, check out [this](https://darahubert.github.io/rank-abundance-tutorial/) tutorial.

 To make the plots, we will first make a new dataframe containing columns for a) relative abundance in percentages and b) ranks assigned to each species.
-As with everything before, we want to retrieve these values separately for each parks, as we want to compare between them.
+As with everything before, we want to retrieve these values separately for each park, as we want to compare between them.

 ``` r
 parks_rankabundance <- parks_tidy %>%